ElektraInitiative/libelektra/doc/CODING.md

 - Indentation

  * Use tabs for indentation.
- * One tab equals 8 spaces
+ * One tab equals 8 spaces.

 - Blocks

  * Use blocks even for single line statements.
- * Curly braces go on a line on their own on the previous indentation level
+ * Curly braces go on a line on their own on the previous indentation level.
- * Avoid multiple variable declarations at one place
+ * Avoid multiple variable declarations at one place.
  * Declare Variables as late as possible, preferable within blocks.

 - Naming